BitcoinDesign/Guide/guide/payments/receive.md

 Here are some constraints to consider when displaying QR Codes:

-- QR Codes with more blocks (modules) are challenging to read for devices with low-resolution cameras.
+- Complex QR Codes can be difficult for devices with low-resolution cameras to read.
-- There should be sufficient contrast between the blocks in a QR Code and the background.
-Ideally, keeping the blocks black and background white would be the most optimal.
+- Use high contrast between the QR Code blocks and their background.
-- Size matters.
-You won't know the distance the devices will be from one another when the scan is happening, so you should design assuming the longest scan distance.
+- Display the QR Code at the largest size, so the scanner can detect it easily.

-For more technical details about optimising QR Codes [see this article](https://bitcoinops.org/en/bech32-sending-support/#creating-more-efficient-qr-codes-with-bech32-addresses).
+_For more technical details about optimizing   QR Codes [see this article](https://bitcoinops.org/en/bech32-sending-support/#creating-more-efficient-qr-codes-with-bech32-addresses)._

 ## Waiting and transaction processing
 Once the payment details are shared, until the sender creates a transaction and broadcast it, there is uncertainty of when the payment would be completed.
 Think about how to keep the receiver informed while they are waiting.